dgnsrekt/yfs/docs/content/api/statistics-module.md

  | def dataframe() -> DataFrame
 ```

-> Valuation Measures Table as a dataframe.
+> Return the Valuation Measures Table as a dataframe.

 <a name="statistics.FinancialHighlights"></a>
 ## `FinancialHighlights`